lendway/Homepage-index.md/index.md

 &nbsp;

-Paul Lendway is a PhD student in Political Science at Yale University specializing in American political behavior.
+Paul Lendway is a 5th year PhD candidate in Political Science at Yale University studying inequality, populism, and social movements.
+His research has been published in the Yale Journal of International Affairs, and he has presented his research at a wide range of organizations, including the American Political Science Association,  Harvard University, and Yale University.
+In addition to receiving Yale's teaching certificate, he has served as a Teaching Fellow at Yale for Introduction to American Politics, Introduction to Statistics, Capitalism and Crisis, and Strategic Models of Politics.
 Prior to Yale, he received a Master’s in Public Administration from the University of Pennsylvania and served as the Office of Undergraduate Studies Business Manager at Virginia Tech.
-He can be contacted at Paul.Lendway@yale.edu.

  &nbsp;

-**Publications**
+Contact: Paul.Lendway@yale.edu
+ &nbsp;

+**Publication**

  <a href="https://www.yalejournal.org/publications/the-effect-of-informational-and-empathy-enhancing-interventions-on-redistributive-preferences" URL> The Effect of Informational and Empathy-Enhancing Interventions on Redistributive Preferences </a>

-<a href="https://www.fels.upenn.edu/recap/posts/1162" URL> How Higher Education Can Practice Better Budgeting </a>

- <a href="https://www.fels.upenn.edu/recap/posts/834" URL> An Economy out of Balance </a>
+ **Under Review**

+ How Competing Fairness Primes Shape Preferences to Address Inequality.
+Revise and resubmit at American Politics Research.

+ The (Minimal) Effect of Exposure to Information about Fossil Fuel Divestment on Public Opinion.
+Revise and resubmit at Environmental Politics.

  &nbsp;